CaptionBarbosa/light-challenge/README.md

 The schema below outlines how this data might be stored:

 ## Potential Improvements
+- While contact address and notification methods are specified statically in this example, in a real-world scenario these would be fetched from a database table with an employee or contact directory, as well as preferred notification method and address.

 - The solution lacks authetication between the front and back-end services, which would be required in a real-world scenario in order to prevent injection attacks.
 This would also require some form of token exchange between to front and back-end services, such as a session token, so that the authenticity of the recieved parameters can be checked.

 - The endpoint also lacks any unit testing which should be implemented to prevent unwanted behaviour when/if the state machine is changed -- either by the parameters it ingests or the output it sends back as a response.